 I know I would.
 In fact, it's the reason I'm a customer.
 So let's be honest — wp101 is selling a year's subscription at 30% off.

 Complete Solutions — WP Courseware

-A lot of the folks that email me about membership and online training / e-learning solutions want to know about the best approach to take for their unique situation.
-As they write me, they tell me about their plans and the products they’re creating.
+A lot of the folks that email me about membership and online training/e-learning solutions want to know about the best approach to take for their unique situation.
+As they write to me, they tell me about their plans and the products they're creating.